Degrees & Certificates

 Besides being a pioneering program in the field, our current instructors are nationally certified, experienced interpreters or skilled native users of American Sign Language who remain actively involved in the Deaf community.

-Working in Interpreter Training
+Working as an Interpreter

 Trained sign language interpreters are needed in many settings, including schools, hospitals, courtrooms and businesses.
 In fact, the number of job openings is expected to grow both locally and nationally in the years to come.